AmingAndrei/violence.website/content/species/flora/sangui_lilies.md

 [[index|...]]/[[species]]/[[flora]]/sangui_lilies.md

-The Sangui Lily is a rare and specialized species of flowering plant endemic to BLACKSPACE, notable for its unconventional physiology and critical role in the reproductive cycle of an Ash Nymph.
+The Sangui Lily is a rare and specialized species of flowering plant endemic to BLACKSPACE, notable for its unconventional physiology and critical role in the reproductive cycle of an Crimson Nymph.

 Morphology